Mastercard/pkcs11-tools/docs/INSTALL.md

 ### RPM
 To build an RPM package:
-(this assumes that `rpmbuild` is installed and properly configured for the user)
+(this assumes that `rpmbuild` is installed and properly configured for the user; it also assumes that OpenSSL 1.1.1 is the default on your platform)
 ```bash
 $ ./configure [...] --prefix=$PWD
 $ make dist